-If the vehicle ever loses electrical power while it is being driven, brake normally but do not pump the brakes.
+If the engine ever stops while the vehicle is being driven, brake normally but do not pump the brakes.
 If the brakes are pumped, the pedal could get harder to push down.
-If the vehicle loses electrical power, there will still be some power brake assist but it will be used when the brake is applied.
-Once the power assist is used up, it can take longer to stop, the brake pedal will be harder to push, and you might experience longer pedal travel.
+If the engine stops, there will still be some power brake assist but it will be used when the brake is applied.
+Once the power assist is used up, it can take longer to stop and the brake pedal will be harder to push.

 Adding non-dealer/non-retailer accessories can affect vehicle performance.
-See Accessories and Modifications on page 5-3.
+See Accessories and Modifications on page 6-3.